 Trail riders…..some may say we are cowgirl and cowboy wannabes in a modern world, but we keep doing it.
-Why DO we keep doing it?
+Why do we keep doing it?
 “It” means all of it.
 Going to the expense, time and energy and trouble of horse ownership.
 Loading a 1,200-pound animal onto a steel rolling box and heading out on the open road with all the crazy people intent on not getting behind us.
-Hauling to the trail can be risky business indeed and we all have our scary stories.
+Hauling to the horse trails can be risky business indeed and we all have our scary stories.

 My first equine was a small Appaloosa pony named Sugar.
 We rescued her from a pig pen, knee deep in mud, with her nose hanging on the ground.
 For $100, we got her, a few bales of hay and an old saddle and bridle.
 She became healthy and gorgeous, and I rode the mess out of that pony.

 That little white App with her lovely spotted blanket was the beginning of an intense love affair for me at age 11.
 Now I am in my 50th year and it has not waned, not even a bit.
 In fact, the older I get, the more I need that relationship with my horse.